The Émigré Analysts and American Psychoanalysis History and Contemporary Relevance

-This book explores the impact of migration, including its causes, upon the key ideas and directions of psychoanalytic theory and practice from the 20th Century until today.
+This book explores the impact of migration, including its causes, upon the key ideas and directions of psychoanalytic theory and practice from the twentieth century until today.

 As an engaging and thoroughly detailed account of the influence of exile upon American psychoanalysis, this book will be of as much interest to scholars of history and twentieth-century culture as to psychoanalysts and psychoanalytic psychotherapists in training and in practice.

 1. Émigré Analysts and the Transformation of Psychoanalysis in America

 Nellie L. Thompson

 2. Émigré Psychoanalysis in the Age of McCarthyism